Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Leveraging a combination of public and private cloud resources helps organizations optimize their IT spending.

-Critical and sensitive data can be on-premises, while less sensitive workloads can remain in the cost-effective public cloud, resulting in potential cost savings.
+Critical and sensitive data can remain on-premises, while less sensitive workloads can run in the cost-effective public cloud, enabling potential cost savings.

 High availability